huggingface/blog/sdxl_lora_advanced_script.md

 Recap: LoRA (Low-Rank Adaptation) is a fine-tuning technique for Stable Diffusion models that makes slight adjustments to the crucial cross-attention layers where images and prompts intersect.
 It achieves quality on par with full fine-tuned models while being much faster and requiring less compute.
-To learn more on how LoRAs work please see our previous post - [Using LoRA for Efficient Stable Diffusion Fine-Tuning](https://huggingface.co/blog/lora).
+To learn more on how LoRAs work, please see our previous post - [Using LoRA for Efficient Stable Diffusion Fine-Tuning](https://huggingface.co/blog/lora).

 Contents: